rmrkdao/rmrkdao-spec/entities/proposal.md

 {
   "name": {
     "type": "string",
-    "value": "the name of the proposal, i.e. the question you are asking."
+    "value": "the name of the proposal, i.e. the question you are asking.
+Limit 10,000 characters."
   },
   "description": {
     "type": "string",
-    "value": "a description for the proposal, background information, reasoning, etc."
+    "value": "a description for the proposal, background information, reasoning, etc. Limit 10,000 characters."
   },
   "collections": {
     "type": "array",